What's new in Sitecore 9.1

 Microsoft Machine Learning Server

-Microsoft Machine learning server is an enterprise platform supports the R and Python programming language for analysing statistics.
+Microsoft Machine learning server is an enterprise platform that supports the R and Python programming languages for analysing statistics.
 Behind all the magic and wizardry of Cortex it’s all about statistics, and for Sitecore to predict something for you intelligently it has to have stats.

 So Sitecore needs to send it’s statistics for processing in Machine Learning server.
 This is done by setting up a Web node in Machine learning server.
 The Web Node has a REST endpoint so that analytics data can be constantly transmitted to the Machine learning server.
-In it’s basic form the architecture is as follows.
+In it’s basic “One Box” configuration form the architecture is as follows but this can be scaled up and run in the cloud.

 Once the REST service has been configured you add a connection string to your Sitecore instance to allow the communication to take place.